Skip to main content

 Jallab

-Sweet drink made from grape molasses, dates, and rose water, served over ice with pine nuts and raisins.
+A sweet drink of grape molasses, dates, and rose water, poured over ice and topped with pine nuts and raisins.

 juiceCold